Zhihong0321/trading-bot/README.md

 To deploy the service:

 1. In Railway, create a new project (or open an existing one) and add an empty service linked to this repository.
 Railway will automatically read `railway.toml` and wire up the build/start commands above.
-2. (Optional, but recommended) Add a managed Postgres database to the project so the simulator can persist state in future milestones.
-No application configuration is required yet because the current prototype is stateless.
+2. Provision a managed Postgres database (or connect to an existing one) and set the `DATABASE_URL` environment variable on the service.
+The data import UI and future persistence features rely on this connection string during deploys.
 3. Trigger a deploy.
 Railway’s logs will show the virtual environment creation, dependency installation via Poetry, and the FastAPI startup message.

 If you need to customise environment variables or scaling, edit `railway.toml` so the repo remains the source of truth for deployment settings.